Office: ECH 1214

 Tel.: 519.888.4567, ext.
 42671

-Joan Coutu’s research interests focus on the relationship between art and memory with a particular emphasis on imperialism and the built environment (architecture, sculpture, landscape design and town planning).
-She has published extensively on eighteenth-century British visual culture, notably Then and Now: Collecting and Classicism in Eighteenth-century England (2015) and Persuasion and Propaganda: Monuments and the Eighteenth-century British Empire (2006), both published by McGill-Queen’s University Press.
-She is currently editing two volumes: Country Houses and Politics, 1688-1800 and Utopia and Hubris: Classicism in Canada, c.
+Joan Coutu’s research concentrates on the built environment at the bookends of the British Empire: in eighteenth-century Britain and its colonies, and in Canada in the early Commonwealth era.
+Her focus is on monuments, buildings, sculpture, and park design, and their relationship with politics, time, and identity.
+She has published extensively on eighteenth-century British visual culture, notably Then and Now: Collecting and Classicism in Eighteenth-century England (2015) and Persuasion and Propaganda: Monuments and the Eighteenth-century British Empire (2006), and co-edited (with Jon Stobart and Peter Lindfield), Politics and the English Country House, 1688-1800 (2023), all published by McGill-Queen’s University Press.
+She is currently editing (with David Galbraith), Utopia and Hubris: Classicism in Canada, c.
 1900-1950.
-She has contributed essays to both volumes and she has also recently written two essays on Casa Loma for another volume, currently under review.
+For essays and articles, please see her cv.

-Joan teaches Visual Culture and Art History courses in Fine Arts primarily for Studio students and is the co-ordinator of the interdisciplinary program in Visual Culture, based in Fine Arts.
+Joan teaches Visual Culture and Art History courses in Fine Arts and is the former co-ordinator of the interdisciplinary program in Visual Culture (1996-2022), based in Fine Arts.
 She also organizes and teaches several course trips – to Rome, Venice, England, Berlin, etc. - and is actively involved in the MFA program as a co-supervisor.

 Originally from Toronto, Joan graduated with a B.A. from the University of Toronto, a M.A. from Queen’s University, Kingston, and a PhD from University College, London (England), all in the History of Art.
 She joined the Department of Fine Arts in 1996.